This black and white stenciled bathroom floor project is the perfect way to freshen up old tiles and give them a modern look – on a budget!

 EDIT: BEFORE YOU READ ANY FURTHER, READ THIS POST FIRST.
 It’s an update on how our floors are holding up.
 Trust me, read it.

 Before I tell you exactly how I painted our bathroom floor, let’s just take a walk down memory lane, shall we?
+If you are looking to change up your bathroom, you may want to look into something like a bathroom renovation company to help get the look you are after.
 Here’s what the bathroom looked like before we moved in:

 When we first moved in to our house, one of the first things we did was remove the sliding shower doors in the bathroom.
 They were gross and not practical for bathing a baby, so we ripped them out ASAP.
 You can see more photos of the room here, here, and here.